 Many teams will recognize the situation Skyscanner were in: delivering a high traffic website and app, developing rapidly and at scale , and all the while needing to maintain a secure platform.

 Integrating Snyk allowed Skyscanner consolidated visibility into which dependencies their projects were directly or transitively using.
-The security team wanted to ensure that tracking down areas of exposure was as efficient as possible, as previously they had no centralised inventory to query which projects used which dependencies.
+The security team wanted to ensure that tracking down areas of exposure was as efficient as possible, as previously they had no centralized inventory to query which projects used which dependencies.
 Not having visibility and understanding of their current state meant that the Skyscanner development teams were not able to focus their efforts as much as they’d have liked to on effectively reducing their exposure to open source vulnerabilities.

-“Snyk is one of the most important security tools we use at Skyscanner.
+"Snyk is one of the most important security tools we use at Skyscanner.
 You’ll realize how important it is when you actually get it integrated."

 How Snyk Helped